 Are you passionate about local organic produce, battling food deserts, maintaining urban greenspace, teaching sustainability and caring for the planet?
-Consider an endowment, grant or donation to our capital campaign to purchase our 7 acre property.
+Consider an endowment, grant, or donation to our operating budget.
 Learn more about our development plans and how your donation can help.

 Westbury Community Garden offers a unique outdoor classroom experience for students of all ages.
 Contact our Community Outreach coordinator to arrange a date for your school, church or scout group.
 As an Urban Harvest affiliate, we also offer on site classes for adults.
 Learn more about opportunities for your group.

 Many hands make light work!
 It’s fun to get outside and do a little physical work, especially in the company of our enthusiastic members.
 Westbury Community Garden involves a wider community than just our gardeners.
 Wouldn’t your group like to join us in making Westbury and Houston a better place ...

 Do you prefer organic produce?
 Why not grow your own?
 Westbury Community Garden has 62 raised allotment gardens that are leased by individuals and groups – And there is plenty of sunshine to go around.
 Your garden plot may be waiting for you.
 Read more about joining Westbury Community Garden.

 On June 4th we had to reschedule the 3rd Annual Tomato Tasting because of the week long deluge of thunderstorms, but June 11 proved to be a bright sunny day and the grounds were dry!
 Shifting the date also meant our volunteers had to commit to two Saturdays and out tomato growers were not able to supply […]